39 and Half Weeks

-39 and Half Weeks (Polish: 39 i pół tygodnia) is a Polish-language comedy-drama television series aired on TVN from 18 February 2019 to 8 June 2019.
-It was directed by Aleksander Pietrzak, and Maciej Migas, written by Hanna Węsierska, and produced by Justyna Pawlak, and Maciej Wójcik.
-It is the continuation of the television series 39 and a Half, aired from 2008 to 2009, and the television film I pół aired in 2009.
-It has one season, with 10 episodes in total each with a running time of 45 minutes.
+39 and Half Weeks (Polish: 39 i pół tygodnia) is a Polish-language comedy-drama television series, which aired in Poland on TVN from 8 September to 10 November 2019.
+It was directed by Aleksander Pietrzak and Maciej Migas, written by Hanna Węsierska, and produced by Justyna Pawlak and Maciej Wójcik.
+It is the continuation of the television series 39 and a Half, aired from 2008 to 2009.
+The series consists of one season, with ten episodes in total, each with a running time of approximately 45 minutes.
+It follows Darek Jankowski, a 50-year-old punk rock musician from Warsaw, Poland, who lives a carefree lifestyle, is diagnosed with a disease and informed that he has 39 and a half weeks left to live, and decides to make the most of the time he has left.

 Premise

-Darek Jankowski, a 50-year-old from Warsaw, Poland, who lives a carefree lifestyle, is diagnosed with a disease and informed that he has 39 and a half weeks left to live.
+Darek Jankowski, a 50-year-old punk rock musician from Warsaw, Poland, who lives a carefree lifestyle, is diagnosed with a disease and informed that he has 39 and a half weeks left to live.
 He decides to make the most of the time he has left.